Jianxun/MOSbius_MicroPython_Flow/README.md

 - The console will print out the connections and the bitstream, check them against your `connections.json` file.
 ![](./screenshots/programming_MOSbius.png)
 - Done

+# Running the flow on non-MicroPython hosts
+The `main.py` script can detect if it is running on a MicroPython implementation.
+If not it will create the MOSbius object without valid GPIO pin configurations.
+You should be able to create a bitstream from a .json file and export it to `bitstream.csv`, which can be loaded into Scopy to program the MOSbius chip with an ADALM2000 if you don't have a RPI pico available.